Hoopaugi/Message-Board/plan.md

 - Users can delete their own comments and threads
 - Users can hide individual comments, comments by an user in a thread, and threads

+### 3.x Phase x - Content moderation by staff

+There is going to be some content that has to be scrubbed by dedicated janitors to avoid the hosting company getting raided.
+This is true even with just text content.
+In the future if multimedia content support is added, this is going to be come even more important, so laying a solid foundation for these systems should happen relatively early in the decelopment process.

+Bill is a frequent user of the website and is deemed to act in good faith in the discussions he partakes in.
+He gets "hired" as a janny (he does it for free) for the website and gets granted the role of a moderator.
+This allows Bill to remove comments and threads he deems to go against the TOS.
+He is the judge, Jury and executioner of this little corner of the internet.

+Comments and threads removed by a moderator should display a seperate text from the usual deletion notice by the owner.

+### 3.y Phase y - Quality of life inprovements

+When logged in, bob is allowed to follow threads so he will be notified when a new comment is left in the thread.

+- User notification system
+- Thread following
+- Comment and thread editing.

+#### Features

+- User roles.
+- Ability for staff members to remove comments and threads

 ## 4. Database